 No one goes through life without pain and sorrow.
-It happens to all of us.
 Some of it is a result of our own poor choices and some bad things just happen.
 Fortunately, we can choose our reaction to our struggles.
-We can learn and grow from our pain, and difficult experiences can become a source of strength.
 True beauty can come from brokenness.

 As an artist, I work with materials that communicate who I am.
 For me, it is important to show both the hardships and the joys in life because there is beauty in both.

 I begin each piece with an imperfect base of cracked gypsum (plaster) onto which I apply watercolor.
 The paint seeps into the valleys and cracks of the plaster accentuating both the harshness of the texture and the beauty of the color.
 Allowing my materials to crack, absorb and move is what makes my work unique and communicates my message.